Medically reviewed on Jun 13, 2018

 - Physical exam.
 The exam will include taking samples of your blood and urine to test for infectious diseases, such as HIV.
 If you become a regular sperm donor, you'll need to have physical exams every six months while you provide sperm donations.
 You'll be asked to report any changes in your health.

 - Semen testing.
 You'll need to provide several samples of your semen.
-Before providing each sample, you'll likely be asked to abstain from ejaculation — either through sex or masturbation — for two to five days.
+Before providing each sample, you'll likely be asked to abstain from ejaculation — either through sex or masturbation — for at least 48-72 hours.
 The samples will be analyzed for sperm quantity, quality and movement.

 - Family medical history.
 You'll need to provide details about the medical history of at least two previous generations of your family.
 A history that suggests the presence of a hereditary disease might disqualify you from donating sperm.